WATERTOWN, N.Y. (WWTI) — The holidays are fast approaching and many are asking how to remain safe as COVID-19 infections surge nationwide.

 - Monitor all for COVID-19 symptoms

 The Red Cross also recommends all to have a plan in place if someone who visits during the holidays does become infected with COVID-19.
-This includes quarantining, staying in touch with doctor and monitoring symptoms.
+This includes quarantining, staying in touch with the doctor, and monitoring symptoms.

 Although additional safety precautions are recommended due to the virus.
 Many annual risks, such as fire hazards should be considered as well.
 A National Red Cross survey determined that cooking is the top cause of home fires nationwide.